Gyuri1/Ansible_FMC_NAT/README.md

 `ansible-galaxy collection install cisco.fmcansible`

-Please download each file from this repo into a working directory!
+Please ensure to download all the files from this repository into your working directory.

 # How to run:

-Please modify the host.txt according to the FMC parameters and credentials!
+Please modify the `host.txt` according to the FMC parameters and credentials!

   `ansible-playbook -i hosts.txt fmc_nat.yml -vvv`